wax-office-of-inspector-general/waxguilds/reports/cryptolions1/latest.md

 **List of SCs**  simpleassets

+**update**
+During this report period:
-update : keep supporting and maintaining the project, infra, docs, community, chats etc.
+Keep supporting and maintaining the project, infra, docs, community, chats etc.